15 July 2022

 These figures are too high, and nobody would argue that the industry must do more to improve, but it has come a long way in the last decade.
 In the 19th century, during the building of the UK railways, it has been suggested that as many as three workers lost their lives for each mile of track that was laid.
 In 1974, the year that the Health and Safety at Work Act was passed, 166 construction workers tragically died on the job.
 By 2020, the comparable figure was 39.

 Thanks largely to the gradual introduction of new regulatory controls, more advanced technologies and heightened education and enforcement of health and safety, construction has become much safer.
 With more advanced innovations being introduced all the time, these improvements look set to continue.

-An increasingly rigorous approach to inspections will naturally have a positive impact on site safety, and this is an area in which digital construction has brought numerous benefits.
-Cloud-based, centralised data management systems give responsible parties greater visibility over safety data which, in turn, empowers them to spot and mitigate risks sooner.
-Moreover, if abundant safety data is handled and analysed effectively, leaders can identify trends and recurrent issues, and then carry their learnings on to future projects.
+An increasingly rigorous approach to inspections will naturally have a positive impact onsite safety, and this is an area in which digital construction has brought numerous benefits.
+Cloud-based, centralized data management systems give responsible parties greater visibility over safety data which, in turn, empowers them to spot and mitigate risks sooner.
+Moreover, if abundant safety data is handled and analyzed effectively, leaders can identify trends and recurrent issues, and then carry their learnings on to future projects.

 More robust than the traditional, paper-based reporting, cloud-based records cannot be lost or damaged and can be easily checked for compliance.
 This enables a more rigorous approach to safety from both duty holders and authorities, which helps to ensure accountability: an all-important aspect of the bigger safety picture.